 Lyle has 18 points, New Mexico rolls CSU Northridge 97-70

-Led by 18 points from Jaquan Lyle, five New Mexico players reached double figures Saturday as the Lobos beat Cal State-Northridge 97-70.
+Led by 18 points from Jaquan Lyle, five New Mexico players reached doubles figures Saturday as the Lobos beat Cal State-Northridge 97-70.

 Carlton Bragg and Corey Manigault each added 17 points for New Mexico (2-0).